geotrev/undernet/site/docs/modals.md

 </div>
 ```

-- `data-modal`: an attribute matching your corresponding button's `data-modal-button` value.
+- `data-modal`: an attribute matching your corresponding button's `data-target` value.
 Add it to the modal overlay element. overlay.
 - `data-parent`: an attribute pointing to the modal wrapper.
 It should equal the value of the element with `data-modal`.
 - `data-close`: an attribute indicating a button or link will close the current modal dialog.